Rima Khachatryan: Awards and decorations

 The Armenian government presented many decorations and awards to Rima Khachatryan.
 She was named Honoured Pedagogue of Armenia in 2017, was awarded the "Anania Shirakatsi" Medal in 2008, Commemorative Medal of the Prime Minister of Armenia in 2018 and Gold Medal of the Ministry of Education and Science of Armenia (2005).

 During the Soviet period she was awarded the Medal "Veteran of Labour" in 1984.
 She also received the Medal of the General Confederation of Trade Unions (2017).

-In 2020 the Executive Coaching & Training Institute was named after Rima Khachatryan.
+In 2020 the Executive Coaching & Training Institute was named after its founder, Rima Khachatryan.

 "Rima Khachatryan" scholarship

 A merit-based scholarship was established in 2020 in memory of Rima Khachatryan for scholars and research fellows of the Executive Coaching and Training Institute (ECTI).
 It was set up to enhance lifelong learning and self-development.
 The fellowships are awarded by the ECTI Board of Trustees.
 A total of ten scholarships are awarded annually.